staslev/LeetCode-refactored/README.md

 Personally I happen to believe in software engineering practices, and wish more of them could be taken into account when educating and interviewing software engineers.
 To that end, my goal with this project it to try and present a different angle on LeetCode questions, one which incorporates some of my beliefs and perspectives, gathered over the past decade and a half of professionally practicing (in the industry) and researching (in academia) software engineering.

 In particular I advocate for:
- - A very *low tolerance for unreadable* code
+ - *Readable* code
+   * Clear and meaningful naming, concise methods, reasonable control flow, separation of concerns, etc.
- - Code that reflects an *intuitive mental model*
+ - Code that reflects one's *[mental model](https://en.wikipedia.org/wiki/Mental_model)* of the solution
+    - The introduction of abstractions to contain complexity and reflect how one sees and thinks of the solution